WesUnwin/redux-rest-client/README.md

 # redux-rest-client

-A REST API client library for use with redux.
+A REST API client library, for use with redux (react-redux and @reduxjs/toolkit).

-This library allows you to setup CRUD actions &amp; reducers to interact with REST APIs, and uses redux to store a slice containing a list of records returned from a REST API.
+This library allows you to use redux to implement the common tasks of interfacing with REST APIs and storring an array of records obtained from each REST API.

-Records are storred in a redux slice (using Redux's createSlice()).
+Records are storred in a redux slice, using Redux's ```createSlice()```.

-This library internally uses window.fetch() to send requests to a given REST API.
+This library internally uses window.fetch() to send requests, but can be configured to use something else.

 ## Installation
 ```
   npm install --save react-rest-client
 ```

 ## Setting Up Your ReduxRESTClient(s)
-To use this libary simply import ReduxRESTClient (default export of this package) and begin creating sub-classes that configure the necessary REST resources for using your system's REST APIs.
+To use this libary simply import ReduxRESTClient (the default export of this package) and begin creating sub-classes to configure the necessary REST resources for using your system's REST APIs.

+Each sub-class is used to store records of a given type (a resource).
+The sub-class fetches records by interfacing with a REST API to create/read/update/delete (CRUD) records of a given type.

-Sub-class this to define a new type of resource. createSlice() which you must pass in from the redux library will be used to setup a slice containing CRUD actions & reducers, necessary to manage a _list of records in the redux slice.
+createSlice(), which you must pass in from the redux library will be used to setup a slice containing CRUD actions & reducers, necessary to manage a list of records in the redux slice.

-EXAMPLE: ChatMessages.js  (Inside your app)
+Example: ChatMessages.js  (Inside your app)
 ```
   import ReduxRESTClient from 'redux-rest-client';
   import { createSlice, createSelector } from '@reduxjs/toolkit';

   class ChatMessages extends ReduxRESTClient {
     constructor() {
       super('chatMessages', { path: '/chat_messages', createSlice, createSelector });
     }
   }

   export default ChatMessages;
 ```

 ## Adding to Your Redux Store